-With platelet-rich fibrin, Dr. Israel Puterman helps Bethesda and Washington, DC patients heal more quickly and shorten their overall treatment time.
+With platelet-rich fibrin, Dr. Israel Puterman helps patients heal more quickly and shorten their overall treatment time.
 Certain multi-stage treatments normally require several weeks between procedures so that the gums, bone, or tissue can strengthen.
 By rehabilitating these areas more quickly, patients can get a faster outcome, whether it is a rejuvenated smile or a repair for recessed gums.
 PRF can also help patients feel more comfortable in the days following surgery because their surgical sites should heal more quickly.

 Dr. Puterman has integrated a variety of advanced treatments in his practice to improve diagnosis, outcomes, patient comfort, and healing.
 They come in part from his extensive training as a periodontist and dental implant surgeon and in part from ongoing professional development.
 As a result, you can expect a high level of care during and after your procedure.

 A variety of biological materials make up the blood in your body.
 These include:

 - Platelets, which are blood cells that encourage clotting.